I have personally handled hundreds of DMV drivers license suspension hearings for my clients.

 - Failure to appear in court / failure to pay fine

 If you’re faced with a Drivers License suspension for any reason, contact me immediately so that we may discuss the specific facts of your case as the relate to how to regain your Drivers License.
-I am San Francisco defense attorney Michael Ross,and I may be reached at: (415) 345-1335.
+To read more about me and what makes me different than other criminal defense attorneys, click here.